JeanNoel98/osTicket-Post-Installation-Configuration/README.md

 <p>

 From here we can fill out the  Department Information:<br />
-We can refrence the
+We can refrence the forum:
 [osTicket Documents](https://docs.osticket.com/en/latest/Admin/Agents/Departments.html)
-to see what each field means and what it does. after we're done select “Create Dept” to finish
+to see what each field means and what it does and fill in the appropriate information. after we're done select “Create Dept” to finish
 </p>
 <br />